cvxr/CVX/doc/dcp.rst

 :ref:`functions supported by CVX <funcref>`, and it is being used in a manner compliant with the :ref:`composition rules <compositions>`.
-So :math:`f(x)=\sqrt{x^2+1}` *can* be used in CVX models; it simply needs to be written in a compliant manner.
+So :math:`f(x)=\sqrt{x^2+1}` can indeed be used in
+CVX models, as long as it is expressed in a compliant manner.

-The DCP ruleset may seem arbitrary or restrictive, but it serves a very important purpose.
-Each rule corresponds to a specific step that CVX must take to convert a model to solvable form.
-A model that violates the rules---*even if it is convex*---is a model that CVX simply is not equipped to solve.
-By complying with the rules, then, you are not only proving that your model is convex, you are also giving CVX *a detailed recipe for solving it.* (We thank you for the help!)
+So while the DCP ruleset may at first seem arbitrary or restrictive, it serves a very important purpose.
+Please take the time to understand the ruleset before beginning to build CVX models.

 Top-level rules
 ---------------